lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 R + W <= RF is a weak/eventual consistency model, where there is a possibility that the read and write set will not overlap and system is vulnerable to reading from nodes that have not yet received the updates.

 ### Read Request in Cassandra
-Cassandra can send three types of read requests to a replica:
+As mentioned in the [datastax documentation](https://docs.datastax.com/en/archived/cassandra/2.0/cassandra/dml/dmlAboutDataConsistency.html), Cassandra can send three types of read requests to a replica:

 1. Direct read request
 2. Digest request